Air pollution in Hong Kong: Waste management

+Fireworks and firecrackers

+Fireworks can cause air pollution.
+Both legal and illegal fireworks are common in Hong Kong, especially during Lunar New Year.
+Places with legal firework displays include Victoria Harbour and Disneyland.
+As of 2022, illegal use of fireworks and firecrackers are common, while "illegal possession or discharge of fireworks and firecrackers carries maximum penalty of six months in jail and HK$25,000 fine".

+Regional

+Hong Kong's air quality is influenced by regional air pollution.

 Air-quality monitoring

+Air Quality Health Index

+Air Quality Health Index (AQHI) is the replacement of the Air Pollution Index (API).
+It provides air pollution information to the public and was introduced on 30 December 2013.

 Air Pollution Index - EPD

 The Environmental Protection Department (EPD) in Hong Kong was established to solve problems and provide for a long lasting acceptable level of air quality.

 In June 1995, instead of adopting internationally accepted benchmark index for pollution, it set up the Air Pollution Index as an indicator to pollution levels, both "General" and "Roadside".

 Air Quality Objectives (AQOs) for seven widespread air pollutants were established in 1987 under the Air Pollution Control Ordinance (APCO), and have not been reviewed since it was set up.
 It is not clear how the levels are determined.